Signed in as:

 It’s a call to honour our legacy, own our space, and shape a future where Black women in uniformed services' voices are heard, valued, and celebrated.

-Their stories remind us that being the only one in the room is not new — but it’s time those experiences were heard, documented, and honoured
+We honor the legacy of Black women in uniformed services who have paved the way for future generations.
+Their stories serve as a powerful reminder that being the only one in the room is not a new experience — but it’s time those experiences were heard, documented, and honored, especially during events like the WITS Conference 2026 and initiatives such as Women in the Shade.

-Lilian Mary Bader (1918–2015) was one of the first Black women to serve in Britain’s armed forces and later became a respected teacher and role model.
-Her life reflects a journey of resilience, service, education, and determination, overcoming barriers of race and gender in a society that often tried to hold her back.
+Lilian Mary Bader (1918–2015) was one of the first Black women in uniformed services in Britain, serving in the armed forces before becoming a respected teacher and role model.
+Her life reflects a journey of resilience, service, education, and determination, as she overcame the barriers of race and gender in a society that often tried to hold her back.

-Lilian was born in Liverpool in 1918 to Marcus Bailey, a Barbadian merchant seaman who had served in the First World War, and an Irish mother.
-Her childhood was marked by hardship.
-When she was just nine years old, both her parents died, and she was placed in a convent.
-Life there was strict, opportunities were limited, and as a mixed-heritage child in interwar Britain she often faced prejudice.
-Yet Lilian’s determination and independence were already clear.
+Born in Liverpool in 1918 to Marcus Bailey, a Barbadian merchant seaman who had served in the First World War, and an Irish mother, Lilian's childhood was marked by hardship.
+When she was just nine years old, both her parents died, leading to her placement in a convent.
+Life there was strict, opportunities were limited, and as a mixed-heritage child in interwar Britain, she often faced prejudice.
+Yet, Lilian’s determination and independence were already evident.

 Daphne arrived in Britain in 1951 from Guyana.
 Despite the challenges she faced, she helped to break down barriers and paved the way for nurses from a wide range of backgrounds to play a vital part in running the National Health Service.
-Her appointment as matron in 1964 attracted national attention and acted as a turning point in the history of the NHS.
+Her appointment as matron in 1964 attracted national attention, serving as a turning point in the history of the NHS and inspiring discussions at events like the WITS Conference 2026, where the contributions of women in the shade are recognized.

 Born in Jamaica in 1939, Sislin Fay Allen changed the future of British policing.
-As a black woman who had travelled to London in 1961 as part of the ‘Windrush Generation’, Commonwealth citizens who were invited to help rebuild post-war Britain, Allen would undoubtedly have faced racial prejudice just by moving into historically white areas.
+As a black woman who had travelled to London in 1961 as part of the ‘Windrush Generation’, Commonwealth citizens invited to help rebuild post-war Britain, Allen undoubtedly faced racial prejudice when moving into historically white areas.

 One day in 1968, during her lunch break, Sislin Fay Allen was flicking through a newspaper when she saw an advert recruiting both men and women to the Metropolitan Police.
-She had always been interested in the police, so cut out and saved the advert to read and reply to when she finished her shift.
+She had always been interested in the police and felt inspired by the potential for Black women in uniformed services, so she cut out and saved the advert to read and reply to after her shift.

-Allen’s part in the history of British policing cannot be underestimated.
-The courage that individuals such as Allen display, knowing they could be faced by discrimination and violence, opens the door for others to see themselves in roles previously withheld from them.
+Allen’s role in the history of British policing cannot be underestimated.
+The courage that individuals like Allen display, knowing they could face discrimination and violence, paves the way for others to envision themselves in roles previously withheld from them.
+As we look ahead to events like the WITS Conference 2026, we celebrate the legacy of women in the shade, such as Sislin Fay Allen, who have fought against barriers and changed the landscape of policing in Britain.

 Sislin Fay Allen: Britain’s First Black Female Police Officer | History Hit